 Some themes give you the option to do this in the settings and others don't.
 If not, you can simply go to your website in the browser and take a closer look at an image, for example the article image, by right-clicking on it.
 You will find the sub-item "Show graphic info".

-If it says in the "Dimensions" that the image was scaled to a different size, you just need to adjust the corresponding images again.
-Because a different size to the cropped image is required by the theme.
+If it says that the image was scaled to a different size in the "Dimensions" section, you should actually adjust the corresponding images again.
+Because in the WordPress theme a different size is given at the place, than you have cut them.

 Define meta information in WordPress

 Images play an important role in search engine optimization and not only because they enhance texts.
 They also make your site visible and you can show Google & Co. what you write about on your website.

 It's a good idea to think of images as a necessary addition to the content.
 For the search engines recognize the potential, you need the meta information.
 As mentioned above, you should already provide the images with an SEO-optimized file name before uploading.
 Name the images very precisely.
 The title should reflect what can be seen on the image.